 STUDY 2 METHODS

-Hypothesized models across a preliminary study and Study 1 both failed to find an association between affective intensity and strategy usage in a complex, high-intensity, multimodal, environment using untrained, undirected participants, even when adjusting for noted moderators like cognitive load.
-Exploratory models found that the relationship may appear, albeit weakly, when including positive and negative emotions, but the effect did not survive adjustments for multiple comparisons. ilm lack of an effect may be due to distraction being less successful than hypothesized in this complex, multimodal experience.
-As such, we theorized that participants exposed to similar information outside of the complex, multimodal environment would likely still demonstrate ER usage patterns in line with the extant literature.
-We hypothesized that generating a decontextualized representation of the experience with only the relevant information (i.e., description of event, emotions felt, intensity of emotions) present and asking participants to simulate or forecast how they might self-regulate would reproduce the positive association between the emotional intensity of an experience and the frequency of choosing disengagement over engagement regulation strategies.
+A preliminary study and Study 1 both failed to find an association between affective intensity and strategy usage in a complex, high-intensity, multimodal environment using untrained, undirected participants, even when adjusting for noted moderators like cognitive load.
+Exploratory models found that the relationship may appear, albeit weakly, when including positive and negative emotions, but the effect did not survive adjustments for multiple comparisons.
+We also found that distraction may have been less successful at regulating higher intensity emotions than reappraisal in this specific circumstance – a surprising finding given the extant literature.
+However, lack of experimental control limits interpretations of this null effect.
+We theorized that participants exposed to versions of the same stimuli could demonstrate ER patterns in line with the extant literature if made less complicated and given greater experimental control.
 Although using audiovisual recordings from the experience would have been ideal, we were unable to obtain permission to record such data during the previous studies.
-However, we had access to the descriptive information reported by participants who experienced these events (i.e., their text-formatted memories of the events).
-If there is a difference between participants simulating (i.e., strategy forecasting) self-regulation and participants performing (i.e., strategy using) self-regulation, it may further emphasize the complications that dynamic, multimodal contexts introduce to the ER space.
-In Study 2, a novel set of participants were presented with information about the events that motivated ER reported by preliminary study participants (events available within OSF repository), but not the regulatory behaviors participants used, and asked to predict which regulation strategy they would employ based upon the information provided.
+Instead, we generated decontextualized representations of preliminary study subjects’ self-reported idiographic experiences with only the relevant information present (i.e., description of event, emotions felt, intensity of emotions) and asked a new sample of participants to simulate or forecast how they might self-regulate in the same circumstance given the information provided (events available within OSF repository).
+These subjects had no access to the regulatory behaviors subjects actually used This decontextualized manipulation of emotional experiences in scenarios unburdened by the complications of reality more closely mirrors the design of a stimulus-response paradigm while retaining much of the same content as the haunted house.
+If there is a difference between participants simulating (i.e., strategy forecasting) self-regulation and participants performing (i.e., strategy using) self-regulation, it may further emphasize the effects that complexity and lack of control introduces to the ER space.
 We report how we determined our sample size, all data exclusions, all manipulations, and all measures in the study.